Facet Joint Pain

 Unstable Facet Joint Treatment

 Unstable or hypermobile facet joints need to be treated entirely differently to a locked facet joint.
 The fact that the joint already moves excessively would suggest that further joint loosening is unlikely to assist a hypermobile facet joint.

 These patients respond better to muscle control and stabilisation program.
 You physiotherapist will guide you.

 Please check with your physiotherapist or doctor for their professional opinion.

-Based on your physiotherapist's examination, they will be able to provide you with more accurate guidelines.
+Based on your physiotherapist’s examination, they will be able to provide you with more strict guidelines.
 Facet joint instability will take longer to rehabilitate since they require time and practice for your muscle strengthening to occur.
 Once again, please check with your treating physiotherapist for their professional opinion and treatment plan.

 Other Treatment Options

 Massage can be an excellent form of muscle spasm relief to allow your facet joint spasm to release.